-2.0.
 Key stages of a Tender Exercise

-- 2.0.0.
-The Tender Round runs from the date specified in the notice issued by the Authority under regulation 12(1) of the Tender Regulations confirming its intention to commence a Tender Exercise (as may be amended pursuant to regulation 12 (2) or 12(3) of the Tender Regulations) through to grant of a OFTO Licence. - 2.0.1.
-The Tender Round will include the following key stages: - 2.0.1.0.
-Qualification of projects: Projects which do not qualify for this Tender Round will have the opportunity to be considered for subsequent Tender Rounds; - 2.0.1.1.
-Tender entry; - 2.0.1.2.
-Pre-Qualification Stage(s) - Enhanced Pre-Qualification (EPQ); or - Pre-Qualification (PQ) and Qualification to Tender (QTT) - 2.0.1.3.
-Invitation To Tender (ITT) Stage - 2.0.1.4.
-Best And Final Offer (BAFO) Stage (if applicable); - 2.0.1.5.
-Preferred Bidder (PB) Stage; and - 2.0.1.6.
-Successful Bidder (SB) Stage. - 2.0.2.
-Further details of each stage are set out in Chapters 5 to 11 of this Guidance Document, while an outline of the process is detailed in Figure 1.
+- 2.1 The Tender Round runs from the date specified in the notice issued by the Authority under regulation 12(1) of the Tender Regulations confirming its intention to commence a Tender Exercise (as may be amended pursuant to regulation 12 (2) or 12(3) of the Tender Regulations) through to grant of a OFTO Licence. - 2.2 The Tender Round will include the following key stages: - 2.2.1 Qualification of projects: Projects which do not qualify for this Tender Round will have the opportunity to be considered for subsequent Tender Rounds; - 2.2.2 Tender entry; - 2.2.3 Pre-Qualification Stage(s) - Enhanced Pre-Qualification (EPQ) and in certain circumstances an additional EPQ may be held; or - Pre-Qualification (PQ) and Qualification to Tender (QTT) - 2.2.4 Invitation to Tender (ITT) Stage - 2.2.5 Best and Final Offer (BAFO) Stage (if applicable); - 2.2.6 Preferred Bidder (PB) Stage; and - 2.2.7 Successful Bidder (SB) Stage. - 2.3 Further details of each stage are set out in Chapters 5 to 11 of this Guidance Document, while an outline of the process is detailed in Figure 1 and Figure 2.